huggingface/blog/large-language-models.md

 ### This Is Your Brain On Deep Learning

 Researchers estimate that the human brain contains an average of [86 billion neurons](https://pubmed.ncbi.nlm.nih.gov/19226510/).
-It's safe to assume that not all of them are dedicated to language too.
+It's safe to assume that not all of them are dedicated to language either.
 As crude as this analogy is, shouldn't we wonder whether building language models that are significantly larger than a human brain is the best long-term approach?

 Of course, the human brain is a marvelous device, produced by millions of years of evolution, while Deep Learning models are only a few decades old.
 Still, our intuition should tell us that something doesn't compute (pun intended).

 ### Deep Learning, Deep Pockets?

-As you would expect, training a 530-billion parameter model on humongus text datasets requires a fair bit of infrastructure.
+As you would expect, training a 530-billion parameter model on humongous text datasets requires a fair bit of infrastructure.
 In fact, Microsoft and NVIDIA used hundreds of DGX A100 multi-GPU servers.
 At $199,000 a piece, and factoring in networking equipment, hosting costs, etc., anyone looking to replicate this experiment would have to spend close to $100 million dollars.
 Want fries with that?

-Seriously, which organizations have business use cases that would justify spend $100 million on Deep Learning infrastructure?
+Seriously, which organizations have business use cases that would justify spending $100 million on Deep Learning infrastructure?
 Or even $10 million?
-Very, very few.
+Vvery few.
 So who are these models for, really?

 ### That Warm Feeling Is Your GPU Cluster

 For all its engineering brilliance, training Deep Learning models on GPUs is a brute force technique.
 According to the spec sheet, each DGX server can consume up to 6.5 kilowatts.
-Or couse, you'll at least as much cooling power in your datacenter (or your server closet).
+Of course, you'll need at least as much cooling power in your datacenter (or your server closet).
 Unless you're the Starks and need to keep Winterfell warm in winter, that's another problem you'll have to deal with.

 In addition, as public awareness grows on climate and social responsibility issues, organizations need to account for their carbon footprint.
 According to this 2019 [study](https://arxiv.org/pdf/1906.02243.pdf) from the University of Massachusetts, "*training BERT on GPU is roughly equivalent to a trans-American flight*".